Communicating while Away

 - Make a communication plan with friends and family back at home

-You will be able to keep in contact with friends, family, and advisors using email, instant messaging, social media, video calls, and cell phones while away from campus, depending on the conditions and availability of internet and technology in your host setting.
+You will be able to keep in contact with friends, family, and advisors using email, instant messaging, social media, video calls, and cell phones while studying away, depending on the conditions and availability of internet and technology in your host setting.
 Your specific program should cover these topics in pre-departure materials and during on-site orientation.

 You should choose the communication methods that best fit your budget and needs.
 Be aware that you may not have the same access to the internet and computers as you have on Duke’s campus.
 Most programs require or strongly recommend that you take your laptop with you, but check with your individual program to be sure.

 Please keep in mind that global communications have become so affordable and available that you may find yourself spending more time communicating with those back home than with host nationals and friends in your immediate vicinity.
-Try not to let communications with home take over your Duke Immerse experience.
+Try not to let communications with home take over your study away experience.
 Time is short and the opportunities that surround you are endless.
 Hopefully, your friends and family will understand that you need to learn and live where you are, without constant reminders and thoughts of home.
-For that reason, it is a good idea to make a plan with your family and friends about how often and when you will be communicating with them while you are away on Immerse travel.
+For that reason, it is a good idea to make a plan with your family and friends about how often and when you will be communicating with them while you are abroad.